kvpb/.files/readme.md

 macOS text substitutions (list of abbreviations to automatically replace by words).

-**NB:** This works with macOS software that use it, eg TextEdit, but I does not with Word for Mac 2011.
+**NB:** This works with macOS software that use it, e.g. TextEdit, but I does not with Word for Mac 2011.

 #### How-to

 1. [Download `Text Substitutions.plist`.](https://rawcdn.githack.com/kvpb/.files/844adc9321a218f5b0089f6d1e2303ef272f271e/Text%20Substitutions.plist)
-2. Launch Finder then go to the current user's `Downloads` folder.
+2. Launch Finder, then go to the current user's `Downloads` folder.
-3. Launch System Preferences then go to Keyboard and then Text.
+3. Launch System Preferences, then go to Keyboard and then Text.
-4. Drag `Text Substitutions.plist` from the Finder window and drop it to System Preferences window's table-like list.
+4. Drag `Text Substitutions.plist` from the Finder window, and drop it to the table-like list of the window of System Preferences.

 - - -